 Risk and Return on Investment Tool for Flood Mitigation Under Current and Future Climate

-Climate change is predicted to cause extreme weather, leading to an increase in natural disasters and property damage, record breaking insured losses, and disaster relief costs.
+Climate change is expected to result in more extreme weather, leading to an increase in natural disasters and property damage, record-breaking insured losses, and disaster relief costs.

-With such risks and associated costs, it is increasingly important for decision makers to understand the locations, drivers and range in solutions to mitigate high risk, and make evidence-based decisions.
+With such risks and associated costs, it is increasingly important for decision-makers to understand the locations, drivers and range in solutions, to mitigate risk and make evidence-based decisions.

-1. Learn how the Risk and Return on Investment Tool can help meet federal government requirements such as Disaster Mitigation Action Fund or Climate Lens requirements, and National Disaster Mitigation Program Flood Mitigation Planning stream, and provincial requirements such as the Growth Plan for the Greater Golden Horseshoe.
+1. Learn how the Risk and Return on Investment Tool can help meet federal government requirements, such as Disaster Mitigation Action Fund or Climate Lens requirements, as well as the National Disaster Mitigation Program Flood Mitigation Planning stream, and Provincial requirements such as the Growth Plan for the Greater Golden Horseshoe

 ABOUT THE PRESENTER